 Talking to your baby’s provider about iron

 Eating solids is a big step in baby development, and it’s not always an easy process.
 Most parents face some challenges as they try to teach their babies how to eat adult food, but you’ll get the hang of it eventually.
 Every child has unique nutritional needs, so before you begin supplementing breastmilk or formula with iron, make sure to get confirmation from your baby’s provider.
-He or she can tell you exactly how much iron your baby needs to get from her changing diet.
+He or she can tell you exactly how much iron your baby needs to get from his changing diet.